tesseract-ocr/tessdoc/FAQ.md

 Easy: Replace `tessdata/eng.user-words` with your own word list, in the same format - UTF8 text, one word per line.

 More difficult, but better for a large dictionary: Replace `tessdata/eng.word-dawg` with one created from your own word list, using wordlist2dawg.
-See the TrainingTesseract wiki page for details.
+See the [TrainingTesseract](TrainingTesseract) wiki page for details.

 ## Tesseract 3

 To add an extra word list, create a .user-words file as explained in [tesseract(1)](http://tesseract-ocr.googlecode.com/svn/trunk/doc/tesseract.1.html#_config_files_and_augmenting_with_user_data).

 If you want to replace the whole dictionary, you will need to unpack the .traineddata file, create a new word-dawg file, and then pack the files back into a .traineddata file.
-See TrainingTesseract3 for more details.
+See [TrainingTesseract](TrainingTesseract) for more details.

 # wordlist2dawg doesn't work!